manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		----
 		## 4. Push from clone to fork

-		After the files are committed to main repo, `push origin` from clone to fork.
+		After you commit the files to main, do `push origin` from clone (local repo) to fork (origin).

 		```
 		$ <copy>git push origin main</copy>
 		```

+		This merges the changes from the clone and updates the fork.

 	----
 	## Update fork and clone :: fetch and merge ::

-	- You have multiple ways to update the clone and the fork repo.
+	- You have multiple ways to update the clone (local repo) and the fork (origin).

 		----
 		## Option 1: Update clone &gt; push to fork

-		Update the clone from OLL master and then push the changes from clone to fork.
+		Update the clone from the main repo (upstream) and then push the changes from clone (local repo) to fork (origin).

 		1.  ```
 			$ <copy>git checkout main</copy>